 Skip advert

 Kia EV6 interior space, storage & comfort

-Things are much the same in the rear; this lack of a transmission tunnel means there is acres of legroom and foot space for passengers sitting in the back.
+Things are much the same in the rear; this lack of a transmission tunnel means there is acres of legroom and foot space for passengers.
 Taller individuals may find that headspace is at a bit of a premium, though, which is a trade-off for the EV6’s almost coupe-like proportions.

 Boot space

-There's a reasonable amount of room for luggage – 490 litres, to be exact – along with a variable height boot floor to allow you either maximise space or give yourself a flat load lip for sliding items in.
+There's a reasonable amount of room for luggage – 490 litres, to be exact – along with a variable-height boot floor to allow you to either maximise space or give yourself a flat load lip for sliding items in.
 There's also a floor net with securing hooks, but we would like to see more proper clips for shopping bags and the like.

-In the rear-wheel-drive EV6, there's an extra 52 litres of storage space under the bonnet, which is in ideal place to stash the charging cables out of the way, but if you go for the four-wheel-drive version, the presence of its extra electric motor cuts that space to just 20 litres.
+In the rear-wheel-drive EV6, there's an extra 52 litres of storage space under the bonnet, which is an ideal place to stash the charging cables out of the way.
+But if you go for the four-wheel-drive version, the presence of its extra electric motor cuts that space to just 20 litres.

-Regardless of whether you choose a rear-wheel-drive or all-wheel-drive EV6, all standard cars offer a 1,600kg towing capacity.
+Regardless of whether you choose a rear-wheel-drive or all-wheel-drive EV6, all standard cars have a 1,800kg towing capacity.

+Skip advert